When is the Right Time to Sell My Business?

 Financial factors are likely to be key to the value of your business.

-They include your past, current and projected profits and cash flow, and whether or not there is need to capital investment in the business in the future.
+They include your past, current and projected profits and cash flow, and whether or not there is a need for capital investment in the business in the future.

 Tip: Review all your current holdings, including equipment, supplies, facilities, licenses, and anything else you can reasonably predict, then ask yourself whether you will need to upgrade or replace them anytime.